 European bond yields will continue to soar, and sovereign spreads will widen

 In Europe, things are going to get worse before they get better.
 The energy crisis is putting substantial upward pressure on inflation.
 Thus, the ECB will not maintain an accommodative stance and will be forced to end stimulus early to begin to hike interest rates as soon as September this year.
-The ECB is running the risk that if it stays behind the curve compared to the Fed, the euro might devalue further, bringing even more inflation.
+The ECB is running the risk that if it stays way behind the curve compared to the Federal Reserve, the euro currency might devalue further, bringing even more inflation.

 In the meantime, European countries will look to finance their defence and energy spending by increasing their government bond issuance, adding upward pressure on yields.
-The big problem is, the ECB will not be there to digest countries’ debt binge as it did in the wake of the Covid-19 pandemic causing volatility in the rates market to soar.
+The big problem is that this time around, the ECB will not be there to digest countries’ debt binge as it did in the wake of the Covid pandemic.
+Therefore, volatility in the rates market will soar.
 It will not be unrealistic to see 10-year Bund yields rising to hit our 0.6 percent target while European government spreads widen considerably.

-Fiscal policies at the EU level might help prevent fast widening of sovereign spreads.
+Fiscal policies at the EU level might help against a fast widening of sovereign spreads.
 All EU members share the same energy and defence spending issues, so an EU defence and energy package financed through the issuance of EU joint debt makes sense; it will limit volatility in the European sovereign space, allowing the ECB to focus on inflation.
-However, as we have learnt during the pandemic, it might take a long time for EU members to reach an agreement, so it’s unlikely that the periphery will benefit from such support during the year's second quarter.
+However, as we have learned during the Covid-19 pandemic, it might take a long time for EU members to reach an agreement, so it’s unlikely that the periphery will benefit from such support during the year's second quarter.